New economic opportunities for Aboriginal land

 Emerging models of cooperation focus more and more on leasing land rather than selling, as leasing agreements maintain Aboriginal custodianship of the land.

-Carbon farming is simply managing vegetation to increase carbon storage or reduce greenhouse gas emissions.
+Carbon farming means managing vegetation to increase carbon storage or reduce greenhouse gas emissions.
 Aboriginal people use a range of methods to manage emissions and profit from the on-selling of any emission reductions to industries which need to offset their pollution.

 A sustainable Aboriginal carbon industry would deliver several benefits, such as slow climate change, contribute to Aboriginal wealth and help rangers manage of traditional lands and waters.

 Some of the approved carbon farming methods include:

 - Savanna burning involves patchwork burning in the early dry season when greenhouse gas emissions are low.
 This is currently the most popular form of carbon farming, and in 2018 there were 80 projects using this technique.
 In the Northern Territory, Aboriginal people operate more than half of them, often traditional custodians and rangers who decide what's appropriate for their country.

 - Vegetation includes planting trees and assisting regrowth in areas with high rainfall.

 - Savanna enrichment means growing food and carbon at the same time.

 - Rangelands is regeneration through management of cattle, feral animals, fire and weeds.